 Use 3 tablespoons of lemon juice in place of 1 tablespoon of lemon peel.

 If you want to get around the somewhat diluted flavor of fresh or bottled lemon juice, consider using a lemon juice concentrate.
-Juice concentrates are just reduced versions of fresh juices, which means that they have a more intense flavor that may make them better substitutes for the lemon peel flavor.
+Juice concentrates are just reduced versions of fresh juices, so they have a more intense flavor that may make them better substitutes for the lemon peel flavor.

 Preserved lemons consist mostly of lemon peel and are often used in Moroccan dishes to provide a strong lemon flavor.
 They are an effective substitute for fresh or dried lemon peel in savory dishes.